Overseas and interstate applicants

 To be eligible, your child must either be:

 - a permanent residence visa holder

-- a temporary visa holder with a local enrolment entitlement classification in the Enrolment of students from overseas schedule
+- a temporary visa holder with a local enrolment entitlement classification in the Enrolment Framework for Students with a Visa in Public Schools

 - in the process of obtaining any of the above with the reasonable expectation it will be approved prior to the school enrolment deadline for 2024.

 A student enrolled as a Secondary Exchange Student is not eligible to apply or enrol in Gifted and Talented programs.